evaesteban/IDD-Fa19-Lab3/README.md

 **b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**

-To find this out, I first looked at the relationship between force and resistance in the datasheet (picture below).
+To find this out, I first looked at the relationship between force and resistance.
 When the force increases, the resistance increases but not in a linear way.
 Also, the voltage is inversely proportional to the resistance because it is a voltage divider.
 The mathematical formula for the output voltage is Vout = Vcc*(R/(R+FSR)).
+Therefore, the voltage varies inversely to the resistance, which increases in a logarithmic fashion with the force.

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**